Got the Itch? Why Is My Dog Scratching?

 Treatment for allergies can range from Benadryl or other over the counter antihistamines, to more targeted drugs called Janus 1 Kinase Inhibitors.
 There are even allergy injections your veterinarian can give that can provide relief for 4-8 weeks.
 Finally, working with an Veterinary Dermatologist, intradermal skin testing can be done to determine what your dog is allergic to and an “allergy vaccine” can be created specifically for your pet.
 The allergy vaccine will help your pet recognize the allergen, preventing the inflamed immune response which causes the allergy, in a manner similar to what is done for people with allergies.
 At World of Animals Veterinary Hospital, each treatment option is discussed with you during your visit so we can decide the plan that works best for your pet.

 Along with allergies, fleas are a very common source of itching for our pets.
 Fleas are insects that do not have wings and survive by feeding on the blood of their hosts.
 Do you have squirrels, deer, or birds in your area?
 All these animals and many more can be hosts for fleas to live on.
 Adult fleas will mate on your dog and then drop eggs which develop into larvae in your home!
 Larvae avoid sunlight and are blind, feeding on organic material in your carpet, bed, or furniture.
 After several developmental phases, larvae develop into a pupa which weaves a cocoon and wait for suitable conditions to emerge.
 Vibrations, warmth, and increased carbon dioxide can all trigger pupa to hatch from their cocoons, jumping onto your pet as adult fleas and continue the flea life cycle.
 Breaking the flea life cycle requires monthly flea/tick preventative for your pet, along with regular housekeeping to rid your home of larvae and pupa.
-In addition, your veterinarian has several medications that are important for killing adult fleas quickly and for preventing tapeworm infections which your pet can acquire by eating a flea.
+In addition, your veterinarian has various medications that are important for killing adult fleas quickly and for preventing tapeworm infections which your pet can acquire by eating a flea.